sktime/sktime/docs/source/developer_guide/documentation.rst

        Long references wrap onto multiple lines, but you need to indent them so they start aligned with opening bracket on first line.

-Assuming a reference like shown above was added in the references section, the reference labeled as "[1]" above can be linked elsewhere in the same docstring using "[1]_".
-In some cases the rendering may not show correctly if a the "[1]_" link is preceded or followed by certain characters.
-If you run into this issue, try putting  a space before and following the "[1]_" cross-reference.
+To link to the reference labeled as "[1]", you use "[1]_".
+This only works within the same docstring.
+Sometimes this is not rendered correctly if the "[1]_" link is preceded or followed by certain characters.
+If you run into this issue, try putting a space before and following the "[1]_" link.

 Examples
 ~~~~~~~~